San Francisco Sourdough Bread Starter

 I now have a SourdoughBreads.com Facebook Page where Reviews and Discussions can be posted.
 If you're already baking with the San Francisco Sourdough Starter, I hope you'll go there and post a review.
 If you haven't decided to buy yet, I hope you'll go there and read the reviews.

 If you bake any kind of bread--or even if you just bake frozen pizzas--you will love having a baking stone in your oven.
 You don't need to bake directly on the stone to get fabulous results because this preheated stone will hold enough heat to transfer to your baking sheet for crisper crusts and more even baking.
 This Baking Stone is different--it isn't brittle and fragile like the others you'll find.
-It's reinforced with fibers and cement to give it strength and resistance to breakage.
+It's reinforced with a patented blend of kiln-fired raw materials to give it strength and resistance to breakage.
 Leave your baking stone in the oven all the time to help your oven maintain consistent temperatures no matter what you're baking.
 And it requires very little maintenance--just scraping up big spills.
 This baking stone is available in three sizes:13 7/8 inches by 17 1/2 inches, 15 by 20 inches and 18 by 24 inches.
+Be sure to measure your oven shelf carefully before you order.
+You'll need a one-inch margin on all sides of the baking stone so that the heat of the oven can circulate.

 Loaf Pan--Commercial Grade 9"x 5"